Théophile Wallez

 TreeSync: Authenticated Group Management for Messaging Layer Security

-This is the 12-minutes talk for the paper “TreeSync: Authenticated Group Management for Messaging Layer Security”, given at USENIX Security ‘23.
+12-minutes talk for the eponymous paper, given at USENIX Security ‘23.

 Applications de Brainfuck, langage minimaliste mais Turing-complet